heatloss/comicviewer/docs/refactoring-recommendations.md

 Improvements to the existing vanilla JS architecture, without introducing a framework.

+**Note**: Section 1 (Centralized State Store) has been expanded into a detailed implementation plan.
+See `STATE-MANAGEMENT-PLAN.md` for the full hybrid global/zone-specific state architecture.

 ---

 ## 1. Centralized State Store

+> **See `STATE-MANAGEMENT-PLAN.md`** for detailed implementation plan with hybrid state model.

 **Problem**: State is scattered across modules in module-level variables (`readingState`, `zoneConfig`, `comicData`, etc.).
 Hard to debug, no single source of truth.